Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 #### Other Notes:
 - User can only input Hours and Minutes
 - Break Time goes for an additional 30 seconds as a leeway
+- Cannot detect the difference between letters and integers (will error if letter is entered)

 ### Study Planner
 - `addTask()` - Adds Task to taskArray and Due Date to deadlineArray